home-assistant/home-assistant.io/source/_integrations/ecovacs.markdown

 Finally, if a vacuum becomes unavailable (usually due to being idle and off its charger long enough for it to completely power off,) the vacuum's `status` attribute will change to `offline` until it is turned back on.

-## Self hosted configuration
+## Self-hosted configuration

-When connecting with to a self-hosted instance you can connect to the server directly using the following settings:
+When connecting to a self-hosted instance, you can connect to the server directly using the following settings:
 - `Username`: Enter the e-mail address configured in your instance or any valid one if auth is disabled
 - `Password`: Enter the password configured in your instance or any string if auth is disabled
 - `REST URL`: http://`SELF_HOSTED_INSTANCE`:8007